kefisher98/sobolev-random-features/src_julia/README.md

 ```

-To run from command line, parallelization over tests:
+To run from command line and parallelize over tests:

 ```julia
 julia <filename> <task id>  <total number of tasks>